LajosPolya/tech-articles/give-the-garbage-collector-a-break/give-the-goblin-a-break.md

 Over the course of a few days, trillions of measurements and thousands of metrics are registered in the exchange.
 These metrics track things like error rates, ad spend, response times, and the number of bids.
 Each metric plays an important role in revealing the overall health of the exchange.
 A sharp increase in the error rate of an operation would be a loud signal that something is wrong.
 Likewise, an increase in the response time of an API could be a hint at infrastructure scaling issues.

 Unfortunately, metrics aren't free.
-There is a delicate tradeoff between performance and observability.
+There's a delicate tradeoff between performance and observability.
 Having more observation data can lead to better conclusions about the state of the application, but creating an excessive number of metrics can itself be detrimental to performance.

 ## Micrometer
 The exchange employs Micrometer as its observability engine, specifically the Prometheus flavour.